Clifton893/project-LinuxUpskillChallenge/CASESTUDY.md

 Opening all your ports (as per instruction) was another fun change of pace.
 Going into `auth.log` and `journalctl` and seeing the thousands of would-be attackers was neat, and helps drive home just how hostile the Internet is.

 Sending files over SFTP, installing an Apache web server, and configuring `ufw` were also super-useful utilities to get some practice with, too.

+This course also made me much more comfortable with using Vim.
+Prior to this exercise, I hadn't used the editor outside of a few tutorial websites; but I'm way more comfortable with it now.